About Ample Recompense

 About Bubba Crumrine

 Multi-instrumentalist and graphic designer, Bubba Crumrine has been a catalyst in Central New York’s underground music community since 2008.
-After founding and leading Ithaca Underground for a decade, Crumrine has turned his focus to performance, composition and design - a catalogue of which has been growing steadily in parallel during this time.
+After founding and leading Ithaca Underground for a decade, Crumrine has turned their focus to performance, composition and design - a catalogue of which has been growing steadily in parallel during this time.

-2019's pending How Brightly Can You Burn?
+2019's How Brightly Can You Burn?
 (The Death of Youth) is the sound of transitioning from one generation to the next and the pressure, excitement, and loss that surrounds.
 Crumrine delivers a dense soundscape of synthesizers, washboard, bells, and voice, threading through ambient, industrial, new and old music and stands as follow-up to 2014's Shedding Those 11ft Wings' reverberated and distorted compositions, songs, and improvisations.

 Crumrine co-founded the band BRIAN! in 2009, inspired by the Rock In Opposition, New Music, and math-rock movements.
 The collaborative trio, anchored by bassoonist David Resig and drummer Willie B. (Brian Wilson), issued their four release, Chasms of Color & Thought - an angular to ambient adventure, oscillating between rock and avant-garde - in 2018.
 The band’s prior effort, 2015’s Wooden Circuitry featured Sarah Hennies on its untitled introduction and subsequent live collaboration during the winter thaw of 2016.